 Secux Support > FAQ > General

-A cryptocurrency wallet stores Public Keys and Private Keys, which can be used to receive or send a cryptocurrency.
-In reality, it’s not Bitcoins that need to be stored and secured well on Blockchain, but the Private Keys that give you access to them.
+A cryptocurrency wallet is a device that stores public and private keys, which can be used to receive or send a cryptocurrency.
+In reality, it’s not Bitcoins that need to be stored and secured well on the blockchain, but the private keys that grant you access to them.
 Our wallets specialize in keeping these keys nearby for ease of access, while protecting them from being misused or stolen.

 A Crypto Wallet could be a website, a software App, or a hardware device that manages your private keys.
 SecuX has decided that the best method that incorporates both ease of use and security is our specially-made Crypto Wallet physical hardware devices.

 There are two kinds of Software Wallets available:

 a.
 App Wallet: Your private keys are installed locally on a computer, telephone or tablet.
 However, as these are not specifically manufactured for crypto security, they may be easier for others to access, and if they must be “wiped” for any reason, your private keys may be erased.

 b.
 Web Wallet: Your private keys are managed by a trusted third party.
 With the current scandals about data sharing that have power problems for large companies, we advise exerting extreme care in placing your trust in a third party website.